Turbo Tools V3 - Turbo Render, Temporal Stabilizer, & Turbo Comp. Dramatically speed up Cycles renders and compositing!

 Animation- This will optimise your chosen sample pre-sets for animations.

 Enhance Textures - This will ensure that texture detail is maintained even at very low samples.
-Avoid the principled BSDF's Sheen option for optimal results (you can use a fresnel and a mix into the diffuse instead)
+In draft mode it will also improve reflections and shadows.

 Visible to Camera - Use these options to specify what the camera will be able to see.
 This in combination with various other render settings (light bounces, film etc) enables the system to choose the optimal approach to ensure the best results.
 Uncheck what's not needed to ensure the fastest processing time.
 Turning on Heavy DOF/Motion Blur, Emission, and enabling the 'behind volume' sub options is not always necessary (particularly at higher render settings), so try leaving those off for increased performance, only enabling if you notice noise around the edges of objects, or noise behind volumes.